robertjnielsen/cf-301-lab-06/README.md

 ## Change Log

+**01/14/2020 - 1836**: Included error handling for bad responses and poor choices per the user input.
+**01/14/2020 - 1815**: Included data file representing API call to parse and render local weather.
+**01/14/2020 - 1137**: Enabled users to query a location, and return a map of the location based on latitude and longitude data provided by a LocationIQ API.
 **01/14/2020 - 1056**: Dependencies configured, inital route defined.
 Deployed to a Heroku dyno located at: (https://rjn-city-explorer.herokuapp.com/)
-**01/14/2020 - 1137**: Enabled users to query a location, and return a map of the location based on latitude and longitude data provided by a LocationIQ API.

 ## Credits and Collaborations